Becoming a mat yoga instructor in Singapore is about more than learning poses.

 1. Complete a Recognised Yoga Teacher Training (YTT)

 The first step to becoming a mat yoga instructor in Singapore is completing a recognised certification.
+Most studios require instructors to complete at least:- 200-hour Yoga Teacher Training (YTT)

 - Yoga Alliance - registered programs are widely accepted